Copyright © 2016

 "Yes Corporal, too big.

 "You don't have to call me Corporal now lad.
 Names Creasy.
 We're Corporals together now.
 From now you eat with us NCO's in our mess.
 You're one of us now.
 You will find a hand cart out back of your tent.
 That's to carry your tent and kit.
-O'Malley's idea of a young servant boy is not a bad one.
+O'Rourke's idea of a young servant boy is not a bad one.
 You'll have the coin now to pay for one."

 "I will?
 How come?"

 "Well, as a Drum Corporal you will now get five shillings a month, added to that is the award money for the medal you wear.
 That's another shilling a month then there's the special payment for someone who saved the colours.
 That's another two shillings a month.
 So lad you will now get a total of eight shillings a month.
 I think you can afford a servant if he is cheap enough.
-Now tell me how you met that man O'Malley.
+Now tell me how you met that man O'Rourke.
 Those types are not the sort you want to be befriending.
 Some of them is headed for the gallows one day."

 "They helped me to learn some things and they seemed real nice."